Fr1z/Conway_GameOfLife/README.md

 ## WARNING:
 > the shared source may be incomplete and badly formatted / commented in some parts.
-> it is a temporary measure. it's a work in progress.
+> it is a temporary measure. work in progress.